namphuong2217/Backend-Spring-SocialPlatform/README.md

 A backend REST services for a social blogging platform.
 Project built with Spring Framework from scratch.

+This codebase was created to demonstrate a fully fledged fullstack application built with Spring boot + JPA including CRUD operations, authentication, and more.

+For more information on how this works see below.

 ## Overview

 This project was built with [Spring Boot](https://spring.io/projects/spring-boot).